Stake using Creditcoin CLI

 Creating new seed phrase...

-Use show-address to get the address of the accounts, so you can fund them both with a transfer.
-One will be the Stash account and hold all tokens meant for staking.
-The other one will be the Controller, a secondary account that will manage the validator.
+to get the address for the account by entering the seed phrase, so you can fund it with a transfer.
+This will be the Stash account that will hold all tokens meant for staking.

-Once your accounts are created, make sure they both have enough CTC to cover the desired staking amount plus transaction fees.
-To fund your accounts, you can transfer from another wallet using a number of tools such as the PolkadotJS extension or Creditcoin CLI.
+Once your account is created, make sure it has enough CTC to cover the desired staking amount plus transaction fees.
+To fund an account, you can transfer from another wallet using a number of tools such as Subwallet, Talisman, the PolkadotJS extension or Creditcoin CLI.

-You can confirm the balance of your accounts by following the directions mentioned in the Checking your Balance section of the Creditcoin CLI page.
+You can confirm the balance of your account by following the directions mentioned in the Checking your Balance section of the Creditcoin CLI 3 page.

 Validator Wizard

-Creditcoin-CLI provides a simple Wizard to set up validators.
-It will prompt you for the previously generated seed phrases as needed.
-After launching the wizard and providing it with our seed phrases, it will show us the complete validator setup options and prompt us to continue.
+will prompt you for the previously generated seed phrase.
+After launching the wizard and providing it with the seed phrase, it will show us the complete validator setup options and prompt us to continue.

 Security note:

-docker exec -it creditcoin-validator creditcoin-cli wizard -a <ctc-amount>
+docker exec -it creditcoin-validator creditcoin wizard --amount <ctc-amount>

 It will show the current staking settings, make sure to check them before continuing.